Endominus/Lieutenant/tasklist.md

 - Add, edit, and remove decks.
   - ~~Implement Create Deck screen.~~
   - Takes Deck Name, Commander, and optionally a file to import.
+  - View list of commanders as the user types.
+Can go up and down to select the specific one.
+  - List of potential commanders must include all potential commanders, including planeswalkers and partners.
-  - Import needs to handle the '//' case of split cards, and automatically adding the other half of cards.
+  - ~~Import needs to handle the '//' case of split cards, and automatically adding the other half of cards.~~
-  - Modify deck table to include basic lands somehow.
 - Manipulate cards in a deck.
   - ~~Add and remove cards.~~
   - ~~Automatically add the other half of split or transform cards.~~